Eliza Courtney: Georgiana

 Eliza's first daughter, Georgiana, was born on 12 October 1817.
 On 4 November 1846, Georgiana Ellice married Hugh Horatio Seymour (1821-1892).
 Seymour was the son of Lieutenant-Colonel Hugh Henry Seymour (1790-1821), himself a grandson of Francis Seymour-Conway, 1st Marquess of Hertford by his marriage to Charlotte Cholmondeley, daughter of George Cholmondeley, 1st Marquess of Cholmondeley.

 His grandson was Sir Horace James Seymour GCMG, CVO (1885–1978), a diplomat who was British Minister in Tehran from 1936 to 1939 and British Ambassador to China, 1942 to 1946.
 One of Sir Horace's grandsons, James Seymour (born 1956) is married to Anya Hindmarch.

 Elizabeth Georgiana

 Eliza had another daughter, named Elizabeth Georgiana, in 1818.
 This Elizabeth married Henry Bouverie William Brand (1814-1892) in 1838.
 After a distinguished speakership of the House of Commons, Eliza's husband was created Viscount Hampden; later still he inherited from his brother the Barony of Dacre.
-Descendants include the present Sarah, Duchess of York and her daughters Princess Beatrice and Princess Eugenie; and Anthony Brand, 6th Viscount Hampden.
+Descendants include Sarah Ferguson and her daughters Princess Beatrice and Princess Eugenie; and Anthony Brand, 6th Viscount Hampden.
 Elizabeth Georgiana Brand died on 8 March 1899 at Pelham House, Lewes.